strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/theme-documentation/documentation.md

 ## Home Page Widgets

-Theme includes three widgets designed for the home page: **Skip To**, **Key Resources**,**Trackers** and **Latest Accomplishments**.
+Theme includes three widgets designed for the home page: **Skip To**, **Key Resources** and **Latest Accomplishments**.
 These widgets dynamically display content based on Markdown files with specific frontmatter configurations.
 If no Markdown files contain the required frontmatter configuration for a widget, the corresponding widget block will not appear on the page.

 **Widgets Overview**
 --------------------